Mosaic AI announces launch of enterprise B2B support platform

 A unified AI platform for B2B support can fix this.
 AI identifies knowledge gaps, drafts content for your knowledge base, and unifies your knowledge layer.
 Your knowledge stays consistent, searchable, and usable across support, product, engineering, and success.

-Best practices for delivering incredible B2B customer service
+Best practices for delivering incredible B2B customer support

 Those guiding principles are important—ignore them, and you’ll have a hard time scaling your customer service effectively in any B2B environment.
 But they’re also high-level strategies, and sometimes it might feel hard to connect them to your support team’s daily work.